lipelopesoliveira/pyCOFBuilder/README.md

  - `Net`: The net describing the reticular structure.
  - `Stacking`: The stacking (for 2D structures) or interpenetrating degree (for 3D structures)

 To name the building blocks I also developed a set of rules.
-The building block can be described as `Simmetry`\_`Core`\_`Conector`\_`RadicalGroupR1`\_`RadicalGroupR1`\_... where:
+The building block can be described as `Symmetry`\_`Core`\_`Connector`\_`RadicalGroupR1`\_`RadicalGroupR1`\_... where:

- - `Simmetry`: The general simmetry of the building block.
-Also represets the connectvity of the building block.
+ - `Symmetry`: The general symmetry of the building block.
+Also represents the connectivity of the building block.
 For 2D building blocks can be `C2`, `C3` or `C4`, and for 3D building blocks can be `D4`.
- - `Core`: The 4 letters code refering to the building block core.
+ - `Core`: The 4 letters code referring to the building block core.
- - `Conector`: The type of functional group that will be used to assembly the COF structure.
+ - `Connector`: The type of functional group that will be used to assembly the COF structure.
 Ex.: `NH2`, `CHO`, `CONHNH2`, etc.
  - `RadicalGroupRN`: The Nth radical group in the structure.
-The number of Radical groups will change acording to the avaliability of the core.
+The number of Radical groups will change according to the availability of the core.

-Note that every "card" for the building block name is separated by a underline (\_) and every "card" for the COF name is separated by a dash (-).
-This makes easy to split the COF name into usefull information.
+Note that every "card" for the building block name is separated by an underline (\_) and every "card" for the COF name is separated by a dash (-).
+This makes it easy to split the COF name into useful information.

 ## Citation